xdgrulez/kafi/README.md

 Within Kafi, you can refer to these files by their name without the `.yml` or `.yaml` suffix, e.g. `local` for `local.yaml`.

-You can also use environment variables within the YAML files, e.g.:
+You can also use environment variables in the YAML files, e.g.:
 ```
 kafka:
   bootstrap.servers: ${KAFI_KAFKA_SERVER}